-Suppliers are initially assessed using a Verisk Maplecroft tool on their sustainability performance associated with their countries and product category they provide.
-Depending on risk profile, they then engage in self-assessments of risk management via EcoVadis.
-This evaluates the adequacy of their current sustainability actions in place; including water management, monitoring of consumption and measures to reduce pollutants discharged into water.
+Our assessment tools evaluate the resilience of their current sustainability framework; including water management, consumption rate and measures to reduce pollutants discharged into water.
 Where a supplier is deemed to have inadequate performance (medium/high risk rating), we work collaboratively with them to develop corrective action plans that improve and embed sustainable behaviours.
-As of 2018, on EcoVadis, we had a further 69 suppliers assessed on their social, ethical and environmental standards.
-Average supplier sustainability was 54 (low risk), which was better than the multi-industry average of 42 (medium risk).
-We use this as a measure of success.
+The information provided forms a scorecard and a corrective action plan.
+We review the corrective actions and encourage the supplier to upload evidence to demonstrate continuous improvement.
+In 2019, we assessed 1.5% of our supply chain; which consists of 210 suppliers on their social, ethical and environmental standards.
+Average supplier sustainability was 59 (low risk), which remains above the multi-industry average of 45 (medium risk) and an improvement on our average score (54) in 2018.
+We consider this a measure of our success and demonstrates continuous improvement.